dac1e/RcSwitchReceiver/README.md

 - Learn the protocol from your RC.
 Refer to example sketch *LearnRemoteControl.ino*
 - Receive and decode data packets from a remote control.
 Refer to example sketch *PrintReceivedData.ino*.
 - Translate data packets from a remote control to a button - press information.
 Refer to example sketch *DetectRemoteButtonPress.ino*.
-- Dump received pulses for investigating the remote control protocol.
+- Dump received pulses for investigating the remote control protocol and get CPU interrupt load information.
 Refer to example sketch *TraceReceivedPulses.ino*.

 ## Hints on remote operating distance